New York state officials remind hunters:

 DEC reminds hunters that legal hours for big game hunting across the state are from official sunrise to sunset.
-It is the hunter’s responsibility to know when these times are in his or her location.
-Consult the DEC hunting guide, use the DEC HuntFishNY app, or search weather data on the Internet to find the official sunrise and sunset times for the area.
+It is the hunter's responsibility to know when these times are in his or her location.
+Consult the DEC Hunting and Trapping Regulations Guide or use the DEC HuntFishNY app at https://www.dec.ny.gov, or search weather data on the Internet to find the official sunrise and sunset times for a hunting area.
 It is illegal to hunt deer and bear before sunrise or after sunset.

 Fitness for Hunters

 Hunting is an exciting sport, but it can also be physically demanding.
 Every year, some hunters suffer heart attacks and strokes.
 Walking in heavy clothing, carrying gear, and dragging a deer through the woods can require vigorous exertion and may be more stress than the heart can handle.
 It is a good idea to exercise and build up endurance before hunting season.

 In addition, hunters should be prepared for winter conditions when venturing in the woods, inform a friend or relative of their whereabouts, and pack emergency supplies like flashlights, water and high-energy foods.